sajithnehru/aws-essential-services-building-your-cloud-foundation/Setup AWS Client VPN in 5 Minutes.md

-## Setup AWS Client VPN in 5 Minutes
+## Setup AWS Client VPN in 10 Minutes
 **Scenario**
 We have an EC2 instance in a private subnet without a public IP address.
-We want to connect to this instance remotely, install an Apache or Nginx web server, and be able to ping the instance from our client machine.
+We want to connect to this instance remotely via SSH.

 **Prerequisites**
 - A VPN client (OpenVPN/AWS VPN client) on your client machine.